 Try Hubstaff for 14 days

-Manual time tracking is tedious — but the good news is that automating tracking billable vs. non-billable time can save you improve efficiency and billing accuracy.
+Knowing the difference between billable vs. non-billable time can save you time and improve your billing accuracy.

-When time tracking is simple, your reports will be accurate, and invoicing a piece of cake.
+When keeping track of time spent on each task is simple, your reports will be accurate, and creating invoices is a piece of cake.

-This post will explain billable and non-billable hours, automation, and how tracking is easy with Hubstaff.
+This post will explain billable and non-billable hours, why you should automate this process, and how you can track billable hours using Hubstaff.

 Billable hours are the hours spent working on client projects.
 Non-billable hours are any that are spent on administrative or overhead projects that are not directly related to client service.